iuliaL/vending-machine-ReactJS/README.md

 data, of course.
 I did not implement the posibility to cash out the change.
 Also when the machine has nothing left to sell the status is still 'Select product'.
-I focused on the main actions as this was the request.
+I focused on the main actions.

-What were your design/architecture considerations?

-I used BSON - like Javascript objects in my mocks - easy to operate with The currency field is obsolete for this example because there is no other currency besides EUR, but I thought the property would be there in real life.